To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 Harbours and Marinas

-Thorneside does not have an established harbour or marina; however there are a number of small boat moorings in the Tingalpa Creek directly opposite the Esplanade and further around to the mouth of the creek.
-These moorings and vessels are at risk of structural damage should a storm tide event impact the Tingalpa Creek.
+Thorneside does not have an established harbour or marina; there are a number of small boat moorings in Tingalpa Creek directly opposite the Esplanade and further around to the mouth of the creek.
+These moorings and vessels are at risk of structural damage should a storm tide event impact Tingalpa Creek.

-The rail network enters Redland City via Thorneside, crossing the Tingalpa Creek to the north of the Thorneside sewerage treatment plant and continues on to the Thorneside Station.
-From Thorneside Station the rail network continues east to Birkdale Station and Wellington Point Station where the line turns south-east to Ormiston Station and Cleveland Station where it terminates.
+The rail network enters Redland City via Thorneside, crossing Tingalpa Creek to the north of the Thorneside Wastewater Treatment Plant and continuing on to the Thorneside Station.
+From Thorneside Station the rail network continues east to Birkdale Station and Wellington Point Station where the line turns south-east to Ormiston Station and Cleveland Station, where it terminates.

-Current Flood Prone, Storm Tide mapping indicates the possibility of the rail network being cut by flood water on the Redland City side of Tingalpa Creek, north of the Tingalpa Station.
+Current Flood Prone, Storm Tide mapping indicates the possibility of the rail network being cut by flood water on the Redland City side of Tingalpa Creek, north of the Thorneside Station.
 If this were to occur, rail transport in and out of Redland City would be cut along with rail access to Brisbane City.
 This would prevent any evacuations via rail to the RNA Showgrounds which is the primary evacuation centre for Brisbane and an alternate evacuation centre for Redland City residents should the city’s infrastructure be significantly compromised by a disaster event.